stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 The private key for that public key is guarded and managed by a so-called authenticator.
 When a users visits the app, the app needs to communicate with the authenticator.
 The authenticator helps the user to choose a public key that should be shared with the application.

 In addition to the public key, more information can be shared like email address or profile pictures.
 Some data can be shared publicly, other only with the application.
 In particular, a private key is derived by the authenticator that is specific to the application and to the user.
-This private key can be used by the application to access for example decentralized storage or sign messages in the name of the user of the application.
+This private key can be used by the application for example to access decentralized storage detailed in the response or sign messages in the name of the user of the application.

 # Specification